paigetiedeman/VendorTracker.Solution/README.md

 ## Description

 This web application takes users inputs of orders and places them in a UL list using RESTful routing.
-"Vendors" can place orders that have clickable links to take you to each order that will have more information about that order.
+Pierre can update Vendors and orders that have clickable links to take you to each order with more information about that order.

 ## Installation Requirements